GiuseppeArbore/MeowGo/Usability Testing - MEOW.md

 ###

-### Roles
+### Roles - da capire

+##### Test 1

 - \<Name\> will be facilitator
 - \<Other name\> and \<other name\> will be the observers

-- …
+##### Test 2

+- \<Name\> will be facilitator
+- \<Other name\> and \<other name\> will be the observers

+##### Test 3

+- \<Name\> will be facilitator
+- \<Other name\> and \<other name\> will be the observers

+##### Test 4

+- \<Name\> will be facilitator
+- \<Other name\> and \<other name\> will be the observers

 ### Participants

-Target population: People who travel (Capire come restringere, forse).
+Target population: People who travel.

-Age: 19-35 yo           // questo era il nostro target generale, chiedere se mantenere questo o se per UT dobbiamo restringere
+Age: 19-35 yo
 Expertise with other travel application: basic
 Usage of mobile app: using a smartphone and its apps at least every day
 Expertise with voyage: at least one time each year
-\[...\]

 ### Equipment

 Smartphone provided by the team
 Camera
 Microphone
-\[...\]

 ### Requirements

-A suitable “fake” account
+A suitable “fake” account - yet logged with event joined
 Internet available
-Localization and notification enabled
+Localization [and notification enabled]

-Dobbiamo dire qui se tipo vogliamo che l'account abbia già degli eventi joinati?
-Dobbiamo mettere qui se vogliamo che l'account sia joinato ad un evento in corso nel momento dell'usability testing?
-\[...\]

 ### Artifacts

 Printed list of tasks
 Consent form
-Pre-test questionnaire
+List pre-test questionsnnaire
-SUS questionnaire
+SUS question

 Pens
-\[...\]

-DEIDERE SE PERSONA GIA' LOGGATA
+-- all'inizio l'utente deve essere già nell'evento "Karaoke e Beer" e in "Polito Party" di cui deve essere creatore
+- Polito PArty deve essere un evento in corso con almeno 2 persone joinate

-### Tasks --- LAVORARE
+### Tasks - Realisitic - Actionable - Goal

-1. loggarsi
-3. Cercare l'evento "VALENTINO WALK"
-4. fnlnrg
-5.
-2. Cercare dalla mappa l'evento "VALENTINO WALK" usando i filtri
-3. Cercare
-3. Scoprire i dettagli dell'evento cercato e joinarsi
+1. Vedere i dettagli dell'evento "VALENTINO WALK"
-4. vedere gli eventi a cui l'utente si é joinato
-5. avviare un ice-breaker per un evento iniziato (evento fittizio che viene inserito ogni volta che si apre l'app, per simulare)
+2. Lascia l'evento appena visualizzato
+3. Unirsi ad un evento all'aperto(outdoor) dove è presente una persona del posto
+4. Controllare a che ora inizia l'evento vicino al Po'
+5. Lasciare l'evento "Karaoke e Beer"
-6.
+6. i
+7. Ottenere la certificazione come utente esperto di Torino
+8.
+9.  avviare un ice-breaker per l'evento "Polito Party"

 | \# | Text of the task | Success criteria | Methodology |
 | :---- | :---- | :---- | :---- |